We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 Huddle offers car and travel insurance that appeals to people who care.

-If you’re after an insurance policy that helps address social issues, then Huddle is worth considering.
-Read on to see if their cover suits your needs.
+If you're after an insurance policy that helps address social issues then Huddle is worth considering.
+Read on to see if its cover suits your needs and to learn about your policy options.

 Ready to compare car insurance policies?